Tel Megiddo: Location

+The debate over the location of Megiddo was settled in George Adam Smith's The Historical Geography of the Holy Land; the work's final edition explained it as follows:

+The excavations which have proved Robinson's theory of the site of Megiddo as only approximately true were those on Tell el-Mutesellem by Schumacher in 1903-5, and recently renewed at Professor Breasted's suggestion by the Oriental Institute of Chicago University.
+They have shown so far that not Lejjun, but the Tell or Mound about a mile farther north is the ancient Megiddo.
+A wall has been traced almost all round the Tell with a city gate of well-dressed ashlar, presumed to be the work of Phoenician masons employed by Solomon but bearing some Hittite features.
+Some debris and ashes above this stratum suggest a destruction of the city.
+Above all this are two strata with walls mostly of unhewn stone assigned to the period of the N. Israel monarchy; and here was found a cartouche of the Pharaoh Shoshenk, Heb.
+Shishak or Shoshak, whose record at Karnak of the cities subjected by him includes both Megiddo (Makidu) and Ta'anach.
+Above those two strata there is nothing that can be dated later than 350 B.c. about which date therefore the inhabitants of Megiddo appear to have removed to a site a mile farther south on the same ridge which the Romans when they came fortified and called Legio.

 History

 Megiddo was important in the ancient world.
 It guarded the western branch of a narrow pass on the most important trade route of the ancient Fertile Crescent, linking Egypt with Mesopotamia and Anatolia and known today as Via Maris.
 Because of its strategic location, Megiddo was the site of several battles.
 It was inhabited approximately from 5000 to 350 BCE, or even, as Megiddo Expedition archaeologists suggest, since around 7000 BCE.

 Neolithic

 Yarmukian culture

 Archaeological Stratum XX at Tel Megiddo began around 5000 BCE during the Neolithic.
 The first Yarmukian culture remains were found at this level in 1930s excavations, but they were not recognized as such then.
 These remains, found in Area BB, were pottery, a figurine, and flint items.

 Chalcolithic

 Wadi Rabah culture

 The Chalcolithic period came next, with significant content around 4500–3500 BCE, as part of the Wadi Rabah culture, at the following base level of Tel Megiddo, as other large tell sites in the region, was located near a spring.